tkumar07/GiftTrackr/team/LEARNING.md

 Familiar with C, C++, and Python programming.
 Beginner in Android, iOS, and React Native.
 Have taken some machine learning and AI courses at school.
 Completed an internship at Logitech, where I worked on an automation project with Python to improve the layout review process.

 Tanish:
+My background is mainly in Python and C++ for backend development, from UCSB coursework, summmer internships, and personal projects.
+Interested in deep learning and computer vision.